-- There is a substantial effort to rear and release any type of nuPsyllid under development: - Florida, Texas, and California will each develop and maintain its own colony to provide nuPsyllids for initial greenhouse studies and pilot field releases within its borders.
+• There is a substantial effort to rear and release any type of nuPsyllid under development:

+- Florida, Texas, and California will each develop and maintain its own colony to provide nuPsyllids for initial greenhouse studies and pilot field releases within its borders.
 The decision as to where to house nuPsyllid colonies within each state will be likely have to be made at several administrative levels. - Regulatory agencies will likely require that nuPsyllid colonies be housed in a controlled/quarantine facility.
 Potential sites in each state were identified. - An estimated population size for a nuPsyllid required for testing cannot be provided until the driver mechanism is selected.
-The effector mechanism may have associated fitness costs, as well, and these will have to be figured into rearing effort estimates. - The initial plan is to piggyback nuPsyllid rearing efforts onto that of the existing parasitic wasp programs (Tamarixia) for initial testing with care to control for Tamarixia contamination. - Modeling efforts with Len Coop to include better climate suitability GIS layer for ACP are in progress. - Paul Mitchell developed an initial economic model that captures the longer-term effects of HLB on the citrus supply response and the unique complexity associated with new planting decisions for this type of perennial crop.
-An abstract of the work was submitted to the Agriculture and Applied Economics Association meeting in San Francisco, July 26-28, 2015. - The Outreach Team has determined that 1) because the effector and driver systems are all progressing equally it will not be possible to eliminate one or more from the outreach efforts and 2) an educational program should focus on the context of genetic technologies in general so that the nuPsyllid option for disease management is contrasted for example with a genetically modified citrus host and other technology options.

-• Together with molecular biologist and extension expert Peggy Lemaux, Powerpoint presentation materials have been drafted and are being reviewed with the extension group.
+The effector mechanism may have associated fitness costs, as well, and these will have to be figured into rearing effort estimates. - The initial plan is to piggyback nuPsyllid rearing efforts onto that of the existing parasitic wasp programs (Tamarixia) for initial testing with care to control for Tamarixia contamination. - Paul Mitchell developed an initial economic model that captures the longer-term effects of HLB on the citrus supply response and the unique complexity associated with new planting decisions for this type of perennial crop.
+An abstract of the work was submitted to the Agriculture and Applied Economics Association meeting in San Francisco, July 26-28, 2015. - The Outreach Team has determined that 1) because the effector and driver systems are all progressing equally it will not be possible to eliminate one or more from the outreach efforts and 2) an educational program should focus on the context of genetic technologies in general so that the nuPsyllid option for disease management is contrasted for example with a genetically modified citrus host and other technology options. - Together with molecular biologist and extension expert Peggy Lemaux, PowerPoint presentation materials have been drafted and are being reviewed with the extension group.